 DaSilva Academic Center, Room 315

 A: Incoming freshmen are considered for admission to the University Honors Program upon review of their application to the University.
 There is no separate application required for the University Honors Program.
-Among the criteria used for selection are high school GPA, strength of high school courses, and the results of standardized tests.
-Students are offered admission to the University Honors Program, which they can elect to accept or decline, separately from their acceptance to the University.
+Among the criteria used for selection are high school GPA, strength of high school courses, and the results of standardized tests, if submitted.
+Students are offered admission to the University Honors Program, which they must elect to accept or decline, separately from their acceptance to the University.

 What options exist for students who do not meet the eligibility requirements?